Switzerland, Europe

 Matterhorn Climber

-The Matterhorn is the world’s most iconic peak and needs little introduction.
-The summit stands at 4,478m and its perfect shape dominates the skyline.
-Climbing the Matterhorn is on the 'must do' list of both aspiring and experienced mountaineers alike.
-To stand on top of the Matterhorn is a worthy goal and a life-defining experience!
-At Mountain Tracks we have 20 years of experience on the mountain and a fantastic record of summit success.
-We offer a tried and tested six-day program which includes all the preparation and acclimatisation necessary for an attempt on this challenging summit.
+The Matterhorn is one of the world’s most iconic peaks, standing tall at 4,478 meters, and its distinctive shape dominates the skyline.
+Climbing the Matterhorn is a dream for both aspiring and experienced mountaineers.
+With IFMGA-certified guides, this challenging ascent becomes a safe and rewarding adventure.
+At Mountain Tracks, we have over 20 years of experience guiding on the Matterhorn, with a fantastic record of summit success.
+Our six-day guided program includes all the preparation and acclimatization needed for a successful ascent via the Hornli Ridge.

 Day Itinerary